-I have amazing family and friends, and live a life that is characterized by joy, connection, fun, laughter and risk-taking.
-I love taking on new projects, expanding my business, shaking up my life, expanding my horizons.
+I have amazing family and friends and live a life that is characterized by joy, connection, fun, laughter, and risk-taking.
+I love taking on new projects, expanding my business, shaking up my life, and expanding my horizons.

 And Then Sometimes, They Don’t

-There are times when, from where we are standing, one course of action clearly seems to be better than another.
-And we may try to influence someone to move in a certain direction, not because it’s beneficial for us (which of course, is merely trying to direct someone else’s life path for our own selfish purposes) but because we genuinely believe it will be for the best in the long run, for them.
+There are times when, from where we are standing, one course of action seems to be better than another.
+We may try to influence someone to move in a certain direction, not because it’s beneficial for us (which of course, is merely trying to direct someone else’s life path for our selfish purposes) but because we genuinely believe it will be for the best in the long run, for them.

 Last week, I had hoped to guide someone to a path that they ultimately did not choose.
 Nothing you can do but release it, and hope for the best.

-And, there are some parts of my life that don’t seem to be aligning right now, no matter how hard I work to try to make things align.
-There comes a time when you really do have to surrender to the universe completely, when you’ve done all that you can, and you have to throw up your hands – not in an “I’m defeated” kind of way, but in an “I’ve done all I can” sort of way.
+And, some parts of my life don’t seem to be aligning right now, no matter how hard I work to try to make things align.
+There comes a time when you do have to surrender to the universe completely when you’ve done all that you can, and you have to throw up your hands – not in an “I’m defeated” kind of way, but in an “I’ve done all I can” sort of way.

 Leaving Room for Miracles